 New Aesthetics is a biennial summer intensive for mid-career artists where Theatre Replacement invites international artists to share their practice with a group working artists from around the world.

-July 19-30, 2021
+July 19-24, 2021

-As much as any artist working in live art today, Lebanese born and UK based Tania El Khoury explores what it means to participate as an audience member.
+From Theatre Replacement Co-Artistic Director, James Long: “As much as any artist working in live art today, Tania El Khoury explores what it means to participate as an audience member.
 Her body of work is both fiercely and compassionately political in its content but also, and as just as importantly, in how it tasks the viewer with interacting with the materials, actions and questions she makes available.
-Two of her works that immediately jump out for me are 2011’s Maybe If You Choreograph Me You Will Feel Better which was my introduction to her work and more recently, 2016’s Gardens Speak, which Vancouver audiences were able to experience at PuSh last year.
-Each so smart, touching and beautifully executed in asking an audience, or perhaps better, collaborator, to negotiate a creative, and ultimately social experience.
+Two of her works that immediately jump out for me are 2011’s Maybe If You Choreograph Me You Will Feel Better which was my introduction to her work and more recently, 2016’s Gardens Speak, which Vancouver audiences were able to experience at PuSh in 2020.
+Each so smart, touching and beautifully executed in asking an audience, or perhaps better, collaborator, to negotiate a creative, and ultimately social experience.”

 Photos used on these pages are by Tim Matheson, Sophia Wolfe and the participants and instructors of New Aesthetics.

 Theatre Replacement’s programming depends on the generosity of our community of donors and sponsors.
 Please consider making a donation today.Donate Now